hapax/hapax.github.io/assets/zeta-regularisation.md

 [Riemann zeta function](https://en.wikipedia.org/wiki/Riemann_zeta_function)
 $\zeta_\text{R}$,
 since $\zeta_\text{R}(s) = \zeta(s, 1)$.
-Although the definition above blows up at $s = 0$, we can analytically continue the Hurwitz function so that it is defined at $s = 0$.
+Although the definition of the Hurwitz function above blows up at $s = 0$, we can analytically continue so that it is defined at $s = 0$.
 From the [DLMF](https://dlmf.nist.gov/25.11) (or otherwise), it obeys

 $$
 \begin{align}